sn/learning/README.md

 It sounds strange, but the `go to bed` part is called [diffused learning](https://staciechoice1010.wordpress.com/2014/08/08/focused-vs-diffused-mode/) and for me, it's kind of like waking up the next morning with a new super power.

 Understanding the larger concept of what you are about to learn is vitally important because you will likely be less intimidated and therefore more receptive.
 A simple way to do this is to watch either a quick or somewhat in-depth video about the topic you are attempting to learn.
 A 5000-mile view of the entire course or skill would be perfect at this stage.
 It help's by removing the unknown from it (there are no bad surprises - like geometry).

 Since you will no longer be left spending energy on worrying about what you are not seeing or whats coming next, you can spend that time focussing on the actual learning at hand.

 For adults to learn effectively, we need a pressing need and immediate application of the skill we're attempting to learn otherwise it will be forgotten almost as fast as we've picked up the skill.

-I've performed numerous experiments on the subject of forgetting newly acquired skills and my conclusion is that it takes roughly 2 weeks to lose the newly acquired information if not enforced with immediate application.
+I've performed numerous experiments on the subject of forgetting newly acquired skills and my conclusion is that it takes roughly 2 weeks for my brain to lose the newly acquired information if not enforced with immediate application.
 This process is not black and white, it happens in a gradual fragmentation - like a battery losing its charge until the point where no energy remains.

-### The Rules of Learning
+### My Steps to Learning

-#### Familiarize
+#### Familiarization

 This is a crucial step in the process of learning.
 Jumping right in to the meaty content of the topic you want to learn is much more difficult than it could be if you spend a day or two familiarizing yourself with the overall topic at hand.

 The human mind is a scary place and we're wired to be afraid or at least apprehensive of the unknown (see where this is going?).

-#### Deconstruct
+#### Deconstruction

 It's important to break down the larger skill you are attempting to learn into smaller, more manageable pieces.
 Bite-sized chunks, if you will.
 The smaller chunks of work required will allow you to prioritize the parts you feel are important to achieving your goal.

 I also use this deconstruction process to set a kind of progress indicator of my learning progress.

-#### Orientate
+#### Orientation

 Orientating yourself is closely tied to familiarization with the topic.
 They are generally performed asynchronously and are also inversely proportional to one another.